Metaswitch/clearwater-readthedocs/docs/Radius_Authentication.md

 ### libnss-ato.conf

-The libnss-ato configuration file is found at `/etc/libnss-ato.conf`, and will look like the following:
+The libnss-ato configuration file should be created based on the format present in the provided template `/etc/libnss-ato.conf.TEMPLATE`.
+It will look like the following:

-    ubuntu:x:1000:1000:Ubuntu:/home/ubuntu:/bin/bash
+    radius_authenticated_user:x:1000:1000:radius_authenticated_user:/tmp:/bin/bash

 It holds the information of the default user to which unknown users are mapped.
 By default this maps to the Ubuntu user.